Search for a recipe

 Instructions

-• Pressure cook both dal with a pinch of turmeric powder for 3 whistles
+• Pressure cook both dals and white pumpkin with turmeric powder and water for 4 whistles.

-• Mix well and cook in medium flame
+• Mix well and cook until it reaches a rolling boil.

 Video